tracyqwerty/cpp_knowledge_sharing/README.md

 https://learn.microsoft.com/en-us/cpp/cpp/keywords-cpp?view=msvc-170

-constexpr

-for_each, the default traversal algorithm (along with range-based for loops). transform, for not-in-place modification of container elements find_if, the default search algorithm.
+for_each, the default traversal algorithm (along with range-based for loops).

+transform, for not-in-place modification of container elements

+find_if, the default search algorithm.